kberov/jhthorsen.github.com/_posts/2009-06-01-line-noise-parentheses.markdown

     push @text, sprintf 'I got %i foos', int shift @{ $obj->get_foo };

-I don't understand how the first one is less noise than the second (!).
+I don't understand how the first one is less noisy than the second (!).
 I also don't understand how you can maintain or read the first one.

 Disclaimer: Yes, I know the example code doesn't make any sense.